leonardochaia/dotnet-affected/README.md

 WRITE: /home/lchaia/dev/dotnet-affected/affected.json
 ```

+## Excluding Projects
+The `--exclude` command line option can be used to exclude projects which name match the provided regular expression.

+Usage: `--exclude [RegularExpression]`

+Examples:
+- `dotnet-affected --exclude Test` Filters out all projects where the string 'Test' is in the project name.
+- `dotnet-affected --exclude "dotnet-affected\.Tests"` Filters out all projects where the string 'dotnet-affected.Tests' is in the project name.

+Note: If you are using special characters in your regular expression, for example: `., +, *, ?, ^, $, (, ), [, ], {, }, |, \.`, put the regex into quotation marks.
+Otherwise the command line interpreter could try to interpret them.

 ## Continuous Integration

 For usage in CI, it's recommended to use the `--from` and `--to` options with the environment variables provided by your